executors/executors/explanatory.md

 Bulk customization points create a group of execution agents as a unit, and each of these execution agents calls an individual invocation of the given callable function object.
-The ordering guarantees of these invocations are given by `std::execution::executor_execution_category_t`.
+The foward progress ordering guarantees of these invocations are given by `std::execution::executor_bulk_forward_progress_guarantee_t`.
 Because they create multiple agents, bulk customization points introduce ownership and lifetime issues avoided by single-agent customization points and they include additional parameters to address these issues.
 For example, consider